An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Interactive testing exercises happen in Rob Sabourin’s Just in Time Testing classes, for one; and in greater depth over a longer timescale in the BBST classes, too.
 The classes are powerful and justifiably popular because testing requires practice, not just talking.

-Question #4) Testing teams are perceived as one of the most under-appreciated parts of the software projects.
+Question #4) Testing teams are perceived as one of the most under-appreciated parts of software projects.
 What are the biggest challenges that testing teams face?

 Michael: The biggest challenge that I see is that employers misunderstand testing, and therefore hold it to a low standard.